TAILOR-UoB/new_ways_of_publishing/booksource/introduction/index.md

 {ref}`sec:formatting-tools` describing the most recent developments.
 The next section describes use cases with different degrees of interactivity.
-We then give concrete examples of authoring training material using Quarto, either from scratch or converting content originally authored in $\Latex$ Beamer.
+We then give concrete examples of authoring training material using Quarto, either from scratch or converting content originally authored in $\LaTeX$ Beamer.

 <!--